letswritetw/en-letswrite-tw/content/gcp-node/index.md

 ---
-title: 'If I already have node.js files, how do I deploy them to Google Cloud Platform(GCP)'
+title: "If I already have node.js files, how do I deploy them to Google Cloud Platform(GCP)"
-date: '2019-10-23T14:11:00+00:00'
+date: "2019-10-23T14:11:00+08:00"
-summary: 'Outline of this article：What problem is this article to solve?Introducing GCP and the UI.
+summary: "Outline of this article：What problem is this article to solve?Introducing GCP and the UI.
 5 steps to using GCP App Engine.
-3 considerations.'
+3 considerations."
 cover: gcp-node.jpg
 categories:
   - google
 tags:
   - GCP
   - javascript
   - node
 draft: false
 ---